Lakshmi: The Goddess of Prosperity, Devotion, and Equality in Jagannath Culture

 Lakshmi | localdrive

-She didn’t stop at curses.
-Afterwards, with the help of Biswakarma, she built her own palace.
-Then she:
+With the help of Lord Vishwakarma, she built her own magnificent palace.

-• Ordered the Goddess of Sleep to lull the Lords
+• Asked the Goddess of Sleep to make the Lords helpless.

 Realization, Reconciliation, and Return